-There are scenarios where the worker or payer is unsure of the worker’s employment status, either can ask for the CRA ruling.
+There are scenarios where the worker or payer is unsure of the worker’s employment status, either can ask for the CRA ruling or can get some knowledge from a tax accountant.
 The ruling determines the status of whether the individual is an employee or self-employed.

 To request for CPP/EI ruling you can:

 For more details see Guide RC4110, Employee or Self-Employed?

 The time limit for requesting a ruling: A worker or a payer can request a ruling by June 29 of the year following the year to which the question relates.
 For example, if the concerned year is 2020, the ruling request must be made no later than June 29, 2021.